 LSD, or lysergic acid diethylamide, is a potent hallucinogenic drug that undergoes rapid metabolism in the body.
 The process involves several steps that determine how LSD leaves the system.

-Once it has entered the bloodstream, the drug travels to the brain and various organs, liver included.
+Once it has entered the bloodstream, the drug travels to the brain and various organs, including the liver.
 It binds to serotonin receptors in the brain, which explains its hallucinogenic effects.
-LSD stays in the brain for only a relatively short period but affects longer since it influences the brain chemistry.
+LSD stays in the brain for only a relatively short period, but affects longer since it influences the brain chemistry.

 LSD is extensively metabolized in the liver to several inactive compounds.
 The major metabolites, more stable as compared to LSD, are 2-oxy-LSD and 2-oxo-3-hydroxy LSD.
 The liver processes LSD quickly, with a half-life of about 3.6 hours, meaning half of the drug is eliminated from the blood in that time.